How much are you willing to risk? An art world panel discussion with industry insiders Laura Uccello, Adam Prideaux, Katie Spragg and Susan J Mumford

 ABOUT THE SPEAKERS:

-Adam is an art insurance broker and works for Hallett Independent.
-As well as arranging insurances and settling claims for art dealers, galleries, museums, private collectors, family offices and auction houses, he also advises them on risk management strategies to maximise cover for the lowest premium, whilst reducing their administrative costs.
+Adam Prideaux is the CEO and Managing Director of Hallett Independent.
+As well as arranging insurances and settling claims for art dealers, galleries, museums and private collectors, he also advises them on risk management strategies to maximise cover for the lowest premium, whilst reducing their administrative costs.

-With considerable experience in art insurance, Adam lectures regularly to museums and galleries.
-He has also co-authored the Guide to Museum Insurance published by the Museums, Archives and Libraries Council (MLA).
+With considerable experience in art insurance, Adam lectures regularly to galleries.
+He has also co-authored the Guide to Museum and Gallery Insurance published by the Museums, Archives and Libraries Council (MLA) and the Association of Independent Museums’ (AIM) Focus Paper: Risk Management and Museums.

 Katie combines clay with a range of processes including animation, illustration and installation to create work that aims to arouse curiosity.
 Whether through sharing a story or conjuring a collective memory, her practice highlights the forgotten sources of joy and amusement that surround us.
 Her latest body of work seeks to remind us of the wonder of being outside in nature.